Termin

 What does a facelift do?

-A ponytail lift is a procedure to tighten the eyebrows, forehead and cheeks for a more youthful appearance.
-The minimally invasive procedure gets its name for two main reasons: It produces results reminiscent of a high, tight ponytail to tighten facial skin, and patients can hide the incisions because they are along the hairline rather than in front and behind the ears.
+A ponytail lift is a procedure to lift the eyebrows, forehead and cheeks for a more youthful appearance.
+The minimally invasive procedure gets its name for two main reasons: It produces results reminiscent of a high, tight ponytail to tighten facial skin, and patients can conceal the incisions because they are made along the hairline rather than in front of and behind the ears.
 Although this technique has been popularized with aggressive advertising, it is not really officially recognized among facelift experts or in the leading textbooks.
 Many surgeons warn that the procedure carries the risk of hair loss due to the incisions and tension in the hair-bearing scalp, which can lead to visible scarring in the hairline as a common side effect.